42Crunch/vscode-openapi/README.md

 With "Try it", you can invoke operations defined in your OpenAPI directly from VS Code:

-- Click on "Try it" in the code lens which is displayed right below the HTTP verb (e.g. "get", "post") of your operation and in the examples section.
+- Click on "Try it" code lens which is displayed right below the HTTP verb (e.g. "get", "post") of your operation and in the examples section.
 - The payload data will be generated based on the request JSON Schema, or the first example available.
 You can edit this information before sending the request.

 ![TryIt view](./images/tryit.png)